 Julia Cameron De Villiers is the creator and visionary behind the JCDV Jewellery Brand.
-Julia designs jewellery with soul incorporating symbols and designs with an empowering and feminine aesthetic.
+Julia designs jewellery with soul incorporating symbols and designs with an empowering aesthetic.

 A multi-expressive creative and people connector known for having her finger on life’s pulse.
 Jules has contributed articles to magazines such as Hip & Healthy, Women’s Health and The Incredible Magazine.
 She is the go to blogger for top wellness brands and has designed jewellery worn by celebrities such as Keira Knightley and featured in Harpers Bazaar.
 She has spoken at TedX, Love X and many more.